-Abutment is the element at the ends of a bridge, which provides support for the bridge.
-They absorb to much forces place on the bridge and act as retaining wall which prevents the Earth under the approach to the bridge from moving.
+The abutment is the element at the ends of a bridge, which provides support for the bridge.
+They absorb to many forces place on the bridge and act as retaining walls which prevent the Earth from the approach to the bridge from moving.

 This is a curved structure that spans an open space.
 Bridge featuring arches where among the earliest large scale in construction project.